 Lac La Ronge Indian Band - Lac La Ronge 156 Lagoon Expansion

-The Lac La Ronge Indian Band is proposing a lagoon expansion project within the Lac La Ronge 156 Reserve.
-The existing two-cell facultative / exfiltration lagoon, located on provincial Crown land, provide wastewater treatment for the LLRIB reserves 156 and 156B and surrounding rural areas that utilize septic hauling.
+The Lac La Ronge Indian Band (LLRIB) is proposing to upgrade and expand it's current lagoon system.
+The existing two-cell facultative / exfiltration lagoon, located on provincial Crown land approximately 0.85 km southwest of Lac La Ronge and 0.4 km east of Demchenko Lake, provides wastewater treatment for the LLRIB reserves 156 and 156B and surrounding rural areas that utilize septic hauling.
 The lagoon is directly connected to the gravity sewer systems, pumping stations and force mains to provide wastewater service for Air Ronge and the LLRIB reserves 156 and 156B.
-The existing lagoon primary cell has an area of 8.76 ha and a secondary cell with an effective volume of 222,000 m^3 having a reduced storage volume and functioning as an exfiltration cell.
+Construction of the lagoon and upgrades occurred in 1996 and 1997.
+Based on the UMA 1998 record drawings, the existing lagoon primary cell with a soil bentonite liner has an area of 8.76 ha and a secondary cell that acts as an exfiltration cell with a portion of the treated effluent discharging bi-annually from the northeast corner of the facility into a muskeg wetland the length of which is approximately 900 m and located south of Lac La Ronge.
+The secondary cell with an effective volume of 222,000 m^3 having a reduced storage volume and is functioning as an exfiltration cell and lacks an engineered liner.
 The cells are divided by an earthen dyke.
 The primary cell has a liquid depth of 1.5 m, the secondary cell has a liquid depth of 2.1 m, both having a freeboard of 1.0 m.
-Treated effluent is discharged from the secondary cell to the northeast of the facility.
-The proposed works include the redesign of the existing lagoon into the primary cell with a truck pad, concrete influent sump pad and drain with a weir manhole.
-The expansion becomes the secondary cell with the proposed effluent drainage route remaining to the north east.
-The proposed primary cell has an area of 22.1 ha and the secondary cell has an area of 33.8 ha with a storage capacity of 708,600 m3.
+Upgrades to the existing lagoon system are necessary to provide adequate treatment and storage capacity for current and future needs up to the year 2046.

 More